Integrity Initiatives in the Südhof Lab

 PubPeer Weblink: https://pubpeer.com/publications/F80D8161AB29FEF18967FAF9A0D228#2

-Resolution: The incriminated data are not from the Südhof lab but small difference in reconstructed data points could easily be responsible for the differences in calculated p values, especially since figures are generally constructed from data points by programs and subsequent shuffling of panels introduces inaccuracies in the representations.
-Given that the alleged p value difference is small, the conclusion that the stated p value is wrong seems to be unjustified.
+Resolution: The incriminated data are not from the Südhof lab but small differences in reconstructed data points could easily be responsible for the tiny difference in calculated p values, especially since figures are generally constructed from data points by programs and subsequent shuffling of panels introduces inaccuracies in the representations.
+Given that the alleged p value difference is small, the conclusion that the stated p value is wrong seems to be unjustified, although saying so was criticized by PubPeer as inappropriate.

 Classification: Unfounded